AnirudhBadoni/ProjectOne/README.md

 ## Project Breakdown:

-The project is divided into three parts
+The project is divided into three parts.
+Please refer to the links of the project for a more detail explanation.
 |[Part 1](https://github.com/AnirudhBadoni/Packer.git)|[Part 2](https://github.com/AnirudhBadoni/Petclinic.git)|[Part 3](https://github.com/AnirudhBadoni/AwsInfra.git)|
 |---|---|---|